 Published on March 8th, 2018 | by Brandon H0

-Adrian Rubin is a successful freelance creative director based in Brooklyn, New York.
+Adrian Rubin is a successful freelance creative director based in Philadelphia, Pennsylvania.
 With a successful decade of experience under his belt, Mr. Rubin has consistently worked with companies and individual clients, both startups and high-profile alike.

 At present, Adrian Rubin is highly engaged in the digital design and marketing subfield, where he is able to contribute by providing visually engaging content, excellent advertisement copies, and video concepts that are fresh and innovative.
 He prides himself on the amount of dedication and skill that he has poured into his work over the years.